www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

         * [ ] Proposals are not used or do not work at all.
 Maybe this is the not propagation problem. -> Proposals are not used at all.
         * [ ] ConstraintGroupBasedRepair does somehow not apply repair on all demandGroupings, but removes all assignments of demandGroupings.
           This leads to an empty solution.
+            * [ ] When the solution becomes empty, then the repair does create new assignments.
         * [ ] CURRENT Render history table like other table on webserver for local development.
 Why is it not visible?
             * [x] Render tables with no-context path as well.
             * [x] These are visible.
 Their paths with `history/event/history/mirror` which is irritating.
 It should be something like `history/event/assignment/mirror` instead.